Subscription Review FAQ

 Three-year CPU is equal to cost (each title’s most recent calendar year unit price as established by the publisher) multiplied by three, then divided by use (total number of uses over the past three calendar years).
 For journals, one use is equivalent to a single full-text article download (in either PDF or HTML format).

 The Libraries subscribes to several full-text databases, such as Academic Search Complete, Business Source Complete, and ProQuest Newsstand.
-Western also owns perpetual access rights to JSTOR’s Life Sciences collection as well as over 85% of the JSTOR Arts & Sciences collections.
-These article databases offer access to the full text of many journals, magazines, and newspapers.
+Western also owns perpetual access rights to all JSTOR journal content.
+Collectively, these article databases offer access to the full text of many journals, magazines, and newspapers.

 Students, faculty, and staff will be invited to review potential cancellations in Winter Quarter and submit any retention requests via individual survey.
-Individuals will not be limited to a fixed number of requests; however, everyone should keep in mind that in order to add new subscriptions we will need to cancel an equivalent dollar amount from existing subscriptions.
+Individuals will not be limited to a fixed number of requests; however, everyone should keep in mind that the Libraries will need to identify nearly $29,000 in cancellations in FY2024, and in order to add any new subscriptions we will need to cancel an equivalent dollar amount from existing subscriptions on top of that $29,000 target.

 No. The Libraries will continue to identify effective means of providing books (and other owned resources with one-time costs) to its users.